yvetteds/yvetteds/README.md

 - 📫 How to reach me **ydesereville@uwaterloo.ca**

-- 📄 Know about my experiences [linkedin.com/in/yvette-de-sereville](linkedin.com/in/yvette-de-sereville)
+- 📄 Know about my experiences & reach me at: [linkedin.com/in/yvette-de-sereville](linkedin.com/in/yvette-de-sereville)

-- 📄 Find my publications at **arXiv:2110.08456 & arXiv:2008.02941**
+- 📄 Find my publications on the arXiv!

 <h3 align="left">Connect with me: linkedin.com/in/yvette-de-sereville</h3>
 <p align="left">